mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2013-02-24)
+(Last update: 2013-03-30)

 ## Gosu 0.7.x / 0.8.x
   * Gosu 0.7.46
+    * Add multi-gamepad support on Windows
+    * Setup Gosu 10.6 build setuo via VNC
     * merge obk's X11 button patch
     * See if panic() clashes with a Unix standard function
     * Add a "whence" argument to panic()
     * Exclude panic() from SWIG
-    * Release Gosu (only question is Windows compilation)
+    * Release Gosu 0.7.46
   * ABSOLUTELY update the docs on how to setup C++ Gosu on Windows!
   * Gosu 0.7.47
-    * Port multi-gamepad code to Windows
+    * Switch Mac Gosu to using full-desktop windows, not resolution switching!!
     * Fix new OpenAL bug on github/boards
     * Make Gosu retina-ready
+  * Gosu 0.7.48
+    * Automatically create OpenGL context when Image is first created (half done - see old working copy from 10.6)
+    * Somehow manage to update RubyGosu.app
+    * Introduce one "0.8" style constructor as a proof of concept
+  * Gosu 0.8.0
+    * Make the interface nicer all around
+      * Make things tileable by default but add :smooth and :pure or something like that
+      * Rename needs\_x? to need\_x? in Ruby
+      * Make MacUtility.hpp public
+      * Adjust Text Entities to line height
+      * Add Gosu::StringArg (a variant type of char*/wchar*/string/wstring/C++11 strings)
+      * Consequently throw exception for invalid font names
+      * Throw exception for multiple windows
+      * Kill beginGL/endGL in favor of scheduleGL
+      * Rename pimpl/Impl to p/Private
+      * Order USB devices alphabetically (so gamepad 0 is always 0)
+      * Rename SampleInstance to Channel
+      * Remove the "from\_" from "from\_hsv" and "from\_ashv", and deprecate Color#initialize
+      * Deprecate Image::getData, introduce Image::data
+      * Make Window::needsCursor return true by default
+      * Rename all those Ruby examples and feature\_tests
+      * Change ImageData::toBitmap to toBlob(byte*, size\_t) and copy directly in RSTRING; add Image::toBitmap() instead
   * Make sure that Gosu::clamp prevents NaN whenever possible
-  * Automatically create OpenGL context when Image is first created (half done)
   * Look at Jamer's commit re: improved image loading
   * More awesome Vertex Arrays
     * Pre-transform all vertex arrays